dgroomes/mongodb-playground/incremental/README.md

   approach for refreshing a materialized view.
 In other words, actually commit the query results into a collection; thus it is a materialized view.
 This will slow down the execution time of the non-incremental approach significantly and make for a more like-to-like comparison with the incremental approach.
+* DONE ("Speed up") Create an index on "last_modified" time.
+Not really sure this will make a big difference because it will only speed up reads, but reads should already be ultra fast on a data set that's only a few megabytes (how do I check the actual on-disk size of a collection in bytes?).
+UPDATE: it's implemented but not really sure it makes a significant different.
+  I see a 10-40ms improvement anecdotally in the later "splits" compared to without an index.
 * Starker performance view.
 Make the visual difference greater between the time it takes to execute the materialized view refresh at lower volumes of data (the first few levels of the "splits" loads) and larger data (when most of the "splits" data is loaded).
 Right now it's kind of flat; it starts at 200ms and goes to 300 and 400 but it's quite gradual.
 I think if